isabella232/journeys.en/help/using/datasource/about-data-sources.md

 # About data sources {#concept_s1s_dqt_52b}

+>[!CONTEXTUALHELP]
+>id="jo_datasources"
+>title="About data sources"
+>abstract="The data source configuration is always performed by a technical user.
+The data source configuration allows you to define a connection to a system to retrieve additional information that will be used in your journeys, for: condition definition, parameter and personalization data in actions, custom wait definition,custom time zone definition."

 The data source configuration is always performed by a **technical user**.

 The data source configuration allows you to define a connection to a system to retrieve additional information that will be used in your journeys, for: